-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 782 Kehoe 2003 Oppose unless Grants to the Public Employment Relations Board authority to process claims involving violations of statutes or rules relating to employment relations II, III amended between trial courts and recognized employee organizations.
-SB 371 Escutia 2002 Support Establishes the Trial Court Interpreter Employment and Labor Relations Act, providing for the employment and compensation of certified and registered trial court interpreters.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 733 Aanestad 2005 Oppose unless amended Requires the assets and liabilities of the Superior Court of Butte County and the County of Butte to be kept in separate accounts within the Public Employees Retirement System fund.
+II, III Amendment sought to delete the requirement that assets and liabilities be split and instead require the Judicial Council to report to the Legislature by January 1, 2006, on how to fairly resolve the issues raised in Butte and Solano Counties.
+AB 782 Kehoe 2003 Oppose unless amended Grants to the Public Employment Relations Board authority to process claims involving violations of statutes or rules relating to employment relations between trial courts and recognized employee organizations.
+II, III SB 371 Escutia 2002 Support Establishes the Trial Court Interpreter Employment and Labor Relations Act, providing for the employment and compensation of certified and registered trial court interpreters.
 II, III SB 2011 Burton 2002 Support Establishes the Workers' Compensation Fund.
 Allows the courts to be uninsured for workers' compensation in the same way the state, as an employer, is uninsured.
 II, III AB 1571 Shelley 2001 Oppose Eliminates the statutory "at pleasure" status of the Supreme Court and Court of Appeal employees.
 II, III SB 2140 Burton 2000 Support Establishes the trial court as the employer of court employees.
 III